A number of outputs will be made available from Census 2021 data. These include:

 We aim to achieve National Statistics accreditation for all our outputs.

-We aim to release the first results for Census 2021 data on the population of England and Wales in late Spring 2022.
+We aim to release the first results for Census 2021 data on the population of England and Wales in early summer 2022.
 Following that, we intend to release all main results within two years of census.

 We are aiming to release all main Census 2021 data in half the time of previous censuses.
 This step change is made possible by new advances in technology, including the automation of statistical disclosure checks and the introduction of our new flexible dissemination system.